Techno-Quant/MDR-Analysis-Functions/stata/subcodes.md

 ## Example Usage

-Here is an example of how the functions can be used to match ICD codes:
+Here is an example of how the functions can be used to match both CPT and ICD codes with or without periods:

 ```stata
 create_var_based_on_codes, codes("1673") var_range("CPT1-CPT10") newvar("cpt_match") label("CPT code match")